joe32140/cupper/content/patterns/blogs/modernbert_dpr.md

 # Before We Started

-As researchers from Lightn.io and answer.ai released the ModernBERT models (https://huggingface.co/papers/2412.13663), which are BERT models for 2024, I am interested to see its performance on retrieval tasks as mentioned in their paper, specifically with DPR.
+As researchers from LightOn.AI and Answer.AI released the ModernBERT models (https://huggingface.co/papers/2412.13663 ), which are BERT models for 2024, I am interested to see its performance on retrieval tasks as mentioned in their paper, specifically with DPR.
 However, they have not released the model checkpoints for all experiments.
 I decided to finetune ModernBERT on the MSMACRO dataset by myself based on the provided training scripts.

 # Experiments